stclib/STC/README.md

         - Reverted names _unif and _norm back to `_uniform` and `_normal`.
     - Removed default comparison for **clist**, **cvec** and **cdeq**:
         - Define `i_use_cmp` to enable comparison for built-in i_key types (<, ==).
-        - Use of `i_keyclass` still expects comparison functions to be defined.
+        - Use of `i_key_class` still expects comparison functions to be defined.
-        - Use of `i_keyboxed` compares stored pointers instead of pointed to values if comparison not defined.
+        - Use of `i_key_arcbox` compares stored pointers instead of pointed to values if comparison not defined.
     - Renamed input enum flags for ***cregex***-functions.
 - **cspan**: Added **column-major** order (fortran) multidimensional spans and transposed views (changed representation of strides).
 - All new faster and smaller **cqueue** and **cdeq** implementations, using a circular buffer.